andresagdt515/Task2_Web_Development/README.md

 # Task2_Web_Development

 In this repository I uploaded the building blocks of my Web Application [Andres_Web_Application](https://andresagdt515.github.io/Task2_Web_Development/), where the 2D and 3D network graphs can be visualised.
+Please, use a computer to visit the Web Application.
+Platform is not entirely responsive.

 Structure:
 - Data <br />